-'Even though the fig tree does not blossom, and there is no fruit on the vine; even though the yield of the olive fails, and the fields afford no food; even though the sheep vanish from the fold, and the stalls stand empty of cattle -yet I will rejoice in God, I will exult in God my Saviour.

-God my Lord is my strength, who makes my feet as light as a doe's, and sets my steps on the heights' (Habakkuk 3:17-19).
+'Even though the fig tree does not blossom, and there is no fruit on the vine; even though the yield of the olive fails, and the fields afford no food; even though the sheep vanish from the fold, and the stalls stand empty of cattle - yet I will rejoice in GOD, I will exult in God my Saviour.
+GOD my Lord is my strength, who makes my feet as light as a doe's, and sets my steps on the heights' (Habakkuk 3:17-19).

-Finally, before reflecting on the relationship between faith and contemplation, let us listen to two poems by the Australian lyric poet, James McAuley.
-The first is entitled In a Late Hour: It stresses reliance on God when everything else is failing.
-It stresses also the love element in belief.
+3. Faith and Contemplation

 'Though all men should desert you my faith shall not grow less, but keep that single virtue of simple thankfulness.
 Pursuit had closed around me, terrors had pressed me low; you sought me and you found me, and I will not let you go.
 The hearts of men grow colder, the final things draw near.

-Forms vanish, kingdoms molder, the antirealm is here whose order is derangement: close-driven, yet alone, men reach the last estrangement, the sense of nature gone.
+Forms vanish, kingdoms moulder, the antirealm is here whose order is derangement: close-driven, yet alone, men reach the last estrangement, the sense of nature gone.
 Though the stars run distracted, and from wounds deep rancours flow, while the mystery is enacted I will not let you go.'

+(James McAuley.
+In a Dark Hour).

+James McAuley

-The second was written a few months before his death:
+(written a few months before his death)

-'I know that faith is like a root That's tough, inert and old; Yet it can send up its green shoot And flower against the cold.
+'I know that faith is like a root

+That's tough, inert and old;

+Yet it can send up its green shoot

+And flower against the cold.

 I know there is a grace that flows

 When all the springs run dry.

 It wells up to renew the rose

 And lift the cedars high.'

 In contemplative prayer we experience what happens when we open our hearts to God.
 Previously we were guided by our reason as we responded to grace.
 Now we are taken beyond the arena in which reason is capable of being our guide.
 As in other areas that transcend reason, we take reason with us, not now as our guide, but as a protection against being deceived.
 If we believe things or behave in ways that contradict reason, our reason is there to warn us that we have taken a wrong turn.
 However, reason is no longer capable of being our guide.

 We are in a realm of experience where we have let go the controls, including the control of reason.
 We are walking by faith alone, for, as John of the Cross assures us, it is only in faith that we can be united to God (Ascent, II.
 8).
 We are yielding to God's grace drawing us into communion.

 We are assisted by the saints who have experienced contemplative prayer and have shared their grace-filled reflections with us.
-We can be thankful that we have such people as John of the Cross and Teresa to guide us and warn us of the hidden reefs and the deceptive currents that can take us away from the union with God which is the goal of prayer.
+We can be thankful that we have such people as Teresa of Jesus and John of the Cross to guide us and warn us of the hidden reefs and the deceptive currents that can take us away from the union with God which is the experience of prayer.

 We have the assurance of our faith community, the Church, that the teaching of these two saints is consistent with the essential traditions of Christianity.
 Many holy people have acknowledged how much they owe to the teaching of these two great teachers of contemplative prayer.
 We have been drawing heavily upon their wisdom in our reflections.